Advanced Timing Parameters

 Padding

-Adding padding to a section increases its length, this has the same effect as adding a breaktag at the end of the section.
+Adding padding to a section increases its length, this has the same effect as adding a breaktag either before or after the section.

 Sharing Sound Segments